The Scene (March 2020)

 Frantically, I piled her into the car.
 We drove straight to the bank……only to have my worst fears confirmed.

-Rather than get angry, I felt crushingly ashamed.
+I felt crushingly ashamed.

 How could I have missed this?
 I mean, how stupid could I possibly be?
 How on earth did I allow this to happen?

 Naturally, I blamed myself.

 It was 2011.
 And so, one month later, mum was diagnosed with combined Alzheimer’s disease and vascular dementia.

 From that day onwards, I resolved that I would do everything to make sure that she was never vulnerable again.
 To this end, I vowed that no one would ever do anything to harm her or treat her with anything other than the utmost respect and dignity.